 Reliability of information

 The truth behind your statements should never be doubtable.
 For this, you can back them up with facts and figures.
-Reliability of information distinguishes quality content – whether in video or text format.
+Reliability of information distinguishes high-quality content – whether in video or text format.

 Tip: Ensure reliability of information!